itzAnubis/IEEE-Brain/00_Inbox/RNN.md

 ## Description

-A Recurrent Neural Network (RNN) is a type of [[ANN]] designed for processing sequential data, such as time series or natural language.
+A Recurrent Neural Network (RNN) is a type of [[ANN]] designed for ptestrocessing sequential data, such as time series or natural language.

 While a [[CNN]] is excellent for spatial data (like images) because it looks at local patterns, an RNN has an internal "memory" loop.
 This allows it to persist information, meaning the output of step $t-1$ influences the input of step $t$.
 This makes them ideal for tasks like language translation or stock prediction.